CREATE INDEX — create a new index

 Creating an expression-based index on a table with data takes longer than creating a regular column-based index on the same table.

 Creating an expression-based index can fail (in rare situations, and return an update conflict error) if the isolation level of the transaction is

 CONSISTENT READ, and there are concurrent writes to the table from other transactions.

 |The on-disk storage size of the table temporarily doubles when an EBI is added, as during the process there are two copies of the table, old and new.
 Furthermore, the on-disk storage size will permanently increase for the index added.
 The size increase is dependent on the width of the key (that is, the Expression).
 Therefore, confirm there’s sufficient free disk space before adding an EBI.
 The old copy of the table will eventually be Garbage Collected, marking the space as available for re-use.|

 User-defined functions can be used in expression-based indexes.

 |If there is an attempt to drop or modify the function, it completes without error, but results in the index not being recreated.
 Such action leads to undefined behavior and is not recommended.|

-The following limitations apply to using expression-based indexes:
+The following limitations apply when using expression-based indexes: